-You might choose to provide end users with remote applications rather than remote desktops.
-Individual remote applications might be easier to navigate on a small mobile device.
+You might choose to provide end users with published applications rather than remote desktops.
+Individual published applications might be easier to navigate on a small mobile device.

-End users can access remote Windows-based applications by using the same Horizon Client that they previously used for accessing remote desktops, and they use the same PCoIP display protocol.
+End users can access published Windows-based applications by using the same Horizon Client that they previously used for accessing remote desktops, and they use the same Blast Extreme or PCoIP display protocol.

-To provide a remote application, you install the application on a Microsoft Remote Desktop Session (RDS) host.
+To provide a published application, you install the application on a Microsoft Remote Desktop Session (RDS) host.
 One or more RDS hosts make up a farm, and from that farm administrators create application pools in a similar manner to creating desktop pools.
-A farm can contain up to 200 RDS hosts.
-A View pod can support up to 200 farms.
+For farm sizing recommendations see the VMware Knowledge Base (KB) article http://kb.vmware.com/kb/2150348.

 Using this strategy simplifies adding, removing, and updating applications; adding or removing user entitlements to applications; and providing access from any device or network to centrally or distributed application farms.